gabemansur/vuca-nators/README.md

 ## Project Description
 ### Product Name: Fortune Teller

-#### Near Vision: Cryptocurrency investors can experience a customizable crypto application.
+#### Near Vision: Cryptocurrency investors can access a webpage with relevant price information.
-#### Far Vision: Investors can experience a cryptocurrency price prediction model in the application to facilitate their investment decisions.
+#### Far Vision: Investors can use a cryptocurrency price prediction model in the application to facilitate investment decisions.

 ## Project Part 1
 ###  Scrum Team Name  "VUCANATORS"